elmarmertens/CCMMshadowrateVAR-code/README.md

 - [data](data) contains raw input data, and the script [generateFREDdata.m](data/generateFREDdata.m) to produce input files, named `fredsxMD*.csv`, as needed by the estimation routines (copies of these input files are also provided in the main folder).
 - [matlabtoolbox](matlabtoolbox) for general utilities (also available at https://github.com/elmarmertens/em-matlabbox).
 - By default, estimation results are stored as `*.mat` files in the main folder of the replication package.
-- The subfolder `foo` will be created inside the main filder by our routines for creating tables and figures.
+- The subfolder `foo` will be created inside the main folder by our routines for creating tables and figures.

 ### License for Code